danny-bit/udacity_mlops_deploy/model_card.md

 # Model Card
-- Model predicts if the income exceeds $50k/yr based on that census information.
+- Model predicts if the income exceeds $50k/yr based on census information.
 - Developed as a demo project for udacity MLDevOps degree

 ## Model Details